Verified By: Dr. Donald John Babu (MBBS, MS, FCPS, MCh - Surgical Oncology, MRCS (UK), FICS) |Updated On March 4, 2020

 MPCT Hospital, Mumbai

-MPCT is the second-largest multi-speciality hospital with 100 beds in Navi Mumbai.
-MPCT hospital has most advanced PET Scan of GE, which is used for diagnosis and treatment of cancer and it offers the most advanced linear accelerator of the world called as true beam for the treatment of cancer.
+Mahatma Phule Charitable trust (A Surana Associate) is a multispecialty hospital with 100 beds at Navi Mumbai.
+MPCT Hospital is the second-largest hospital in Navi Mumbai.
+MPCT hospital has the most advanced PET Scan of GE, which is used for diagnosis and treatment of cancer.
+The hospital offered the most advanced linear accelerator of the world called as true beam for the treatment of cancer.
 The hospital has special software and hardware for lung cancer and it has software to treat the smallest brain tumors.
 It has 24 Channel brachytherapy for the treatment of cervical cancer & breast cancer.

 Dharamshila Narayana Superspeciality Hospital, Delhi: